thienpow/pgdumper/README.md

 * backup to Persistenct Volume.
 * customize your backup script, check example/pgdumper-backup.yaml
 * able to do remotely from another cluster.  password enabled.
+* allow you to specify hostname, "recommended to do backup from standby pod, so that it doesn't give burden to master pod.